Ricardicus/ric-script/README.md

 Some short tips:
-help() gives you a list of available functions printEnv() lists the names of variables defined in this session quit() quits this interpreter interactive mode
+help() gives you a list of available functions printVars() lists the names of variables defined in this session quit() quits this interpreter interactive mode

 >> a = 1337